What’s the State of Your Digital Media Buying Team?

 Programmatic and Your Digital Media Team

-Programmatic has given the ad industry an incredible amount of capabilities and efficiencies that weren’t possible even ten years ago, like automated and data-driven purchases of granular audiences at scale, real-time campaign optimization opportunities, and game-changing business insights.
+Programmatic advertising has given the ad industry an incredible amount of capabilities and efficiencies that weren’t possible even ten years ago, such as automated and data-driven purchases of granular audiences at scale, real-time campaign optimization opportunities, and game-changing business insights.
 Not even a decade ago, for example, a digital media buyer would have to send 10 individual RFPs if they wanted their ads to run on 10 different sites – imagine trying to scale that process.

 It sounds simple, but it’s come with a cost.

-Programmatic has also led to more complexity, more confusion, more technology, and more platforms than ever before.
+Programmatic advertising has also led to more complexity, more confusion, more technology, and more platforms than ever before.
 It has increased cost structures in the form of programmatic teams, departments, trading desks, and companies.
 The digital space used to consist of limited vendor types, creatives, platforms, one device (desktop), buying methods, cost models, and tracking metrics.
 Those working in the industry know that’s no longer the case today.

 Complexity has exploded.
 We’re inundated with thousands of vendors, and creative for formats that run the gamut (display, video, audio, social, and more).
 Running a campaign requires multiple platforms – many of which need their own unique login.
 This doesn’t include solving problems and piecing together communication and strategy over email, PDFs, and Excel spreadsheets.
 Not to mention all the different devices, buying methods, and cost types.